MSaiKiran9/react.nodejs_starter/README.md

 6. In the browser now go to http://localhost:5173/ where the vite is serving the front-end's webpage the ui will look something like this :
    <img width="614" alt="Ui" src="https://github.com/MSaiKiran9/react.nodejs_starter/assets/116418856/aec8e67c-1517-4779-a1ed-220f751cebc2">

+----> Any issues ?
+   Feel free to raise the issue and contribute :)